 given to annually to all part-time and full-time students, employees including contracted

 employees, and, upon request, to applicants to the University and others.

 The annual safety and security report serves the following purposes:

 - Shows how the University reports, investigates, and handles crime and emergency situations on or near University property;

-- Provides tips to mitigate threats to the safety of the University community; Provides other safety and security information to the University community so that informed decisions may be made; and
+- Provides tips to mitigate threats to the safety of the University community; Provides other safety and security information to the University community so that informed decisions may be made.

-- on public property (all public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus) that are reported to a campus safety and security authority, as defined in the Act, or to local police agencies.
+- On public property (all public property, including thoroughfares, streets, sidewalk, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus) that are reported to a campus safety and security authority, as defined in the Act, or to local police agencies.